day2devops/ea-metric-collector/README.md

 ### Command Examples

-Update Metrics For All Repositories (using default org of `ej`) changed since last update: Logs to Stderr and Debug Level On
+Update Metrics For All Repositories (using default org of `day2devops`) changed since last update: Logs to Stderr and Debug Level On

 ```bash
 ./git-what update-metrics --logtostderr --v 2
 ```

-Update Metrics For All Repositories (using default org of `ej`) regardless of last update: Logs to Stderr
+Update Metrics For All Repositories (using default org of `day2devops`) regardless of last update: Logs to Stderr

 ```bash
 ./git-what update-metrics --forceUpdate --logtostderr